Transition between characters of classical groups, decomposition of Gelfand-Tsetlin patterns and last passage percolation: Introduction

 Another set of identities that we will prove express an interpolating Schur polynomial of rectangular shape as a Littlewood sum of standard Schur polynomials:

-and, somewhat conversely, a standard Schur polynomial of rectangular shape as a Littlewood sum of symplectic characters:
+and, somewhat conversely, we will express a standard Schur polynomial of rectangular shape as a Littlewood sum of symplectic characters:

 The proofs we provide rely on certain identities established by Krattenthaler~\cite{Kra98} for characters of ``nearly rectangular'' shape (see Section~\ref{sec:nearlyRectangular}).
 This set of identities generalizes and unifies, by means of interpolating Schur polynomials, scattered identities in the literature for characters of various types: the specializations to $\beta=0,1$ and $\alpha=0,1$ can be found in~\cite{Ste90a,Mac95,Oka98,Kra98}.
+Notice also that the $\alpha=\beta=0$, $u\to\infty$ versions of~\eqref{eq:CB=LittlewoodSchur} and~\eqref{eq:DB=LittlewoodSchur} are classical (unbounded) Littlewood identities~\cite{Lit50}.

 Let us mention that analogous identities at the level of elliptic functions and BC symmetric polynomials and in the form of Selberg type integrals (generalizing random matrix related integrals) were established by Rains~\cite{Rai05, Rai10, Rai12}.
 However, it is not obvious whether \eqref{eq:CB=LittlewoodSchur}, \eqref{eq:DB=LittlewoodSchur} and \eqref{eq:schur=LittlewoodSp} specifically fall within Rains' theory.